Search

 North Holmwood Church War Memorial

-In St John’s Church there is a memorial to those from the North Holmwood area who died in the Great War.
-When we look at a memorial like this, or hear the names read on Remembrance Sunday, we probably think of young men who spent much of their lives locally, who either enthusiastically volunteered soon after the war started on 4th August 1914, or joined as reluctant conscripts during 1916, and who gave their lives in France.
+A memorial in St. John’s Church records the names of those from the North Holmwood area who died in the Great War.
+When we look at a memorial like this, or hear the names read on Remembrance Sunday, we probably think of young men who spent much of their lives locally, who either enthusiastically volunteered soon after the war started on 4th August 1914 (either from a sense of patriotism or perhaps just for a paid job), or joined as reluctant conscripts during 1916, and who gave their lives in France.
 In fact, their background is much more varied.

-The information about burials all appears in the Commonwealth War Graves Commission detailed web site.
+The information about burials all appears in the Commonwealth War Graves Commission detailed web site, which is free to view.
 Initially bodies were buried close to where the men died, but after the war smaller burial sites were concentrated into large cemeteries.
 However, many of the graves could not be identified and these men are commemorated only on the memorials established after the war near the battle areas.
+Some information comes from the War Diaries that each unit was required to maintain.
+These vary in the detail that they show.
+They usually record information about officers (sometimes in detail) but seldom mention soldiers by name.

 I would welcome any additional information and apologise for any mistakes that I have made.